rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

   attribute to use other unstable crates.
-However, that would make it impossible for a crate from crates.io to access its own dependencies since that crate won't have a `feature(rustc_private)` attribute, but *everything* is compiled with `-Zforce-unstable-if-unmarked`.
+However, that would make it impossible for a crate from crates.io to access its own dependencies since that crate won't have a `feature(rustc_private)` attribute, but *everything* is compiled with `-Z force-unstable-if-unmarked`.

-Code which does not use `-Zforce-unstable-if-unmarked` should include the `#![feature(rustc_private)]` crate attribute to access these force-unstable crates.
+Code which does not use `-Z force-unstable-if-unmarked` should include the `#![feature(rustc_private)]` crate attribute to access these force-unstable crates.
 This is needed for things that link `rustc`, such as `miri`, `rls`, or `clippy`.